IMO 2020: Refiners, Oil Majors Eye Exclusive 0.50%S Bunker Deals

 Producers and suppliers looking to secure exclusive deals.

-Refiners and oil majors are looking to strike exclusive agreements to market their new bread of IMO 2020 compliant 0.50% sulfur bunker fuels.
+Refiners and oil majors are looking to strike exclusive agreements to market their new brand of IMO 2020 compliant 0.50% sulfur bunker fuels.

 The new fuels are expected to become available around the time that the new global 0.50% sulfur cap on marine fuel comes into force on January 1, 2020.